Ananth864/Forest-Fire-Detection/README.md

 reducing overfitting.
 After this layer, we apply two parallel convolutions with different kernel size to capture missing features from the previous layer and concatenate their outputs to achieve a richer set of features.

 To reduce the overfitting on the dataset, many of the layers which were removed are a Fire module and an Upsampling module.
 The appropriate skip connections are rerouted after these changes.
 The channel dimensions are also significantly reduced and dropout.

-is frequently employed to reduce overfitting as much as possible.
-The result is a model of only 726k parameters which is almost three times less than the base paper model.
-A new loss is also implemented to tackle a major problem in the dataset, which is the class imbalance.
-The fire class is far outweighed by the no-fire class.
-Hence the loss function used by the base paper model, which is binary cross-entropy, is not suited for this task as both classes are not given equal importance.

 The Tversky Index (TI) is an asymmetric similarity measure that is a generalization of the dice coefficient and the Jaccard index.
 Unlike BCE, trersky coefficient only